AleFalla/Properties-to-molecules-Inverse-Mapping/README.md

 # Properties-to-molecules-Inverse-Mapping

-This repository contains the code for the paper titled: [**Enabling Inverse Design in Chemical Compound Space: Mapping Quantum Properties to Structures for Small Organic Molecules**](https://arxiv.org/abs/2309.00506)
+This repository contains the code for the paper titled: [**Inverse mapping of quantum properties to structures for chemical space of small organic molecules**](https://www.nature.com/articles/s41467-024-50401-1)

 ## Description